 The good news is you don’t need a college degree or business experience to become successful with laser tag.
-However, you do need to evaluate yourself and determine why you want to start a business or add laser tag to your attraction mix.
+First, however, you need to evaluate yourself and determine why you want to start a business or add laser tag to your attraction mix.

-Before we embark on this endeavor, here are a few more critical questions to ask yourself:
+Before we embark on this endeavor, here are a few more critical questions to ask ourselves:

 - Do I have the passion, drive, and dedication to succeed?